 Many airlines have dedicated COVID-19 sections on their websites where they break down the strategies they're implementing to reduce the spread of the coronavirus during flights.

 For starters, look for information about seat blocking and capacity limits that reinforce social distancing guidelines.
 Some airlines are intentionally blocking travelers from booking certain aisle or middle seats to keep passengers farther away from each other.
 Others have returned to operating at full capacity.
-Many will allow you to change your ticket at no cost if you'd rather take a less crowded flight.
+Many will allow you to change your ticket at no cost if you'd rather take a less crowded flight, but some are starting to charge change fees again.

 Check out revised boarding procedures, too.
 Since boarding often involves large groups of people, "getting on and off the plane is a big risk, and every airline must do its best to have a solution to that," says David Freedman, MD, a professor emeritus of infectious diseases at the University of Alabama at Birmingham.